Adam-Jurkiewicz-Pythonista/Zabbix-Linux-Server/README.md

 # Zabbix-Linux-Server
+---

-## How to install and configure my  **linux-admin.jurkiewicz.tech**
+## How to install and configure my  http://linux-admin.jurkiewicz.tech/zabbix

-Scripts for install Zabbix server - addittional materials for https://blog.jurkiewicz.tech/
+## Scripts for install Zabbix server - additional materials for https://blog.jurkiewicz.tech/

 Link to article: